 Casualty, Heartbeat, footballer’s wives, Hollyoaks, the office, Inspector Morse, the Bill, Sherlock Holmes, Doctor who.
 Many students recommend game of thrones, supernatural, Grey’s anatomy, Breaking bad which are American.
 It is entirely up to you what you watch.
 You can google search a list of the most popular British and American TV series or you can download some from here Amazon prime video

 American English or British English

-Some episodes only last for about 30 minutes and you can choose what English you prefer (American English or British English).
-You are also more likely to find subtitles for those programs.
+Some episodes only last for about 20 or 30 minutes and you can choose what English you prefer (American English or British English).
+You can also add subtitles .

 It is a good idea to also watch Canadian, Australian and South African programs.
 You need to listen to as many English speaking accents as you can so you will be familiar with the accent and understand people from these countries.

 The main ones are UK, America, Canada, Australia and South Africa where only English is spoken.